chef-boneyard/chef-rfc/rfc081-release-cadence.md

 in the released version of ruby (we assume that 4 months will be enough time for major regressions in the core language to be addressed, but that is an external dependency).

+## Rationale

+This also allows cookbook authors and the ecosystem to drop support for old versions of the ruby language, which itself only has a useful support window of about 24-months.
+When we had to support 28-months old chef-client versions that themselves were shipping 12-24 month old ruby platforms that meant that cookbooks and tooling had to support some 40-52 month old ruby versions -- long after the ruby community had stopped support.
+The combined sliding windows here means that the support windows for chef and ruby will be more synchronized.

 ## Copyright